-The management has made an assessment of the Group's ability to continue as a going concern and is satisfied that it can continue in business for the foreseeable future (see Note 1).
-The Group incurred net loss of \$\mathbb{P}9.15\$ million, and net operating cash outflows of \$\mathbb{P}21.05\$ million for the six-month period ended June 30, 2021.
-As of June 30, 2021 the Group's current liabilities exceeded its current assets by \$\mathbb{P}413.44\$ million.
-Management has considered this in their assessment and has concluded that the ability to continue as a going concern is mainly dependent on future actions such as continuous venture into new revenue potentials, cost cutting measures, and entry of new strategic investors.
+The management has made an assessment of the Group's ability to continue as a going concern and is satisfied that it can continue in business for the foreseeable future.
+The Group incurred net loss and net operating cash outflows of P0.51 million and P32.48 million, respectively, for the six-month period ended June 30, 2022.
+As of June 30, 2022 the Group's current liabilities exceeded its current assets by P343.09 million.
+Management has considered this in their assessment and has concluded that the ability to continue as a going concern is mainly dependent on future actions such as continuous venture into new revenue potentials, cost cutting measures, and equity funding to support liquidity.